Ultimate Guide to Square Foot Gardening

 The ideal plant spacing in square foot gardening depends on the mature size of the plant.
 For example, a small plant like lettuce can be planted nine per square foot, but for large plants like broccoli, only one plant per square foot is recommended.

-Do I need to create a grid for my square foot garden?
+Is a grid necessary for my square foot garden?

 Yes, creating a grid for your square foot garden is necessary to maintain proper plant spacing and to easily keep track of which plants are growing in each square foot.

-Can I grow vegetables in a square foot garden?
+What vegetables grow best in a square foot garden?

 Yes, square foot gardening is an excellent method for growing a variety of vegetables with the utmost efficiency.